hazelcast/hazelcast-reference-manual/src/SPIProxy.md

 Hazelcast's `ExceptionUtil` is a good solution when it comes to dealing with execution exceptions.
 When the execution of the operation fails with an exception, an `ExecutionException` is thrown and handled with the method `ExceptionUtil.rethrow(Throwable)`.

-If it is an `InterruptedException`, we have two options: Either propagating the exception or just using the `ExceptionUtil.rethrow` for all exceptions.
-Please see below sample.
+If it is an `InterruptedException`, we have two options: either propagate the exception or just use the `ExceptionUtil.rethrow` for all exceptions.
+Please see the example code below.

 ```java